Razzia (military): Etymology

-The Aceifas
+The aceifas

 Military campaigns of Almanzor.
 In dark green, territories reconquered for Al-Andalus.
 The map shows the different aceifas of Almanzor and the dates on which they were carried out.

 In the Iberian Peninsula, the Muslim razzias received the name of aceifas, from the Arabic al-ṣayfa: "Saracen war expedition that takes place in summer".

-The Arabic name ṣayfa is etymologically related to ṣayf (summer) and initially meant "harvest", but over time it was used as "military expedition", due to the "harvest" of goods in the plundering, and that it also used to be carried out in summer period.
+The Arabic name ṣayfa is etymologically related to ṣayf (summer) and initially meant "harvest", but over time it was also used to mean "military expedition" due to the "harvest" of goods from plundering and the fact that they used to be carried out in the summer.

-The first important razzias against peninsular Christian territory began after the defeat of Bermudo I by the Andalusian Hisham I in the battle of Burbia (791), even sacking the city of Oviedo in 794.
+The first important razzias against peninsular Christian territory began after the defeat of Bermudo I by Hisham I of the Emirate of Córdoba in the Battle of the Burbia River (791 CE), culminating in the sacking of the city of Oviedo in 794.

-The Moorish aceifas were interrupted with the ascent to the Asturian throne of Alfonso II the Chaste and the Christian victory in the battle of Lutos, giving rise in response to a series of Christian razzias, such as the one carried out in 798 against Lisbon.
+The Moorish aceifas were interrupted with the ascent to the Asturian throne of Alfonso II and the Christian victory in the Battle of Lutos, giving rise in response to a series of Christian razzias, including one carried out in 798 against Lisbon.

-Internal strife in the emirate of Cordoba interrupted the raids, at least intensively, until the accession to the throne of Abderraman II.
+Internal strife in the Emirate of Córdoba interrupted the raids until the accession to the throne of Abd al-Rahman II.
 After putting an end to his uncle Abdallah's pretensions to the throne and putting down a revolt in Murcia, he organized annual aceifas against the Christians (at their most intense, up to three were organized in the same year).
-Most were directed against Alava and, especially, Galicia, which was the most vulnerable region of the Kingdom of Asturias.
-Despite this, there was no lack of attacks against Ausona (Vich), Barcelona, Girona and even Narbonne in the expeditions of the years 828, 840 and 850.
+Most were directed against Alava and especially Galicia, which was the most vulnerable region of the Kingdom of Asturias.
+Despite this, there was no lack of attacks against Ausona (Vic), Barcelona, Girona and even Narbonne in the expeditions of the years 828, 840 and 850.

-In the Malikí law there was a precept on how the holy war was to be carried out:
+In the Maliki law there was a precept on how holy war was to be carried out:

 The holy war must be carried out every year, with a sufficient military force, towards the most exposed side.
 It is a duty of solidarity (some contributing with their persons, others with their goods) that is imposed on every free, pubescent and valid man, even under the direction of an iniquitous leader.